babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 normally.
 However, we recommend thorough testing.

 ### Moving to production

 When you are satisfied with your application test results, start using your Babelfish database for production.
-During this time, DMS needs to continue to incrementally replicate changes to the Babelfish database(s).
-When ready, temporarily quiesce the original database and redirect live client applications to use the Babelfish TDS port.
+Note that you have incurred downtime from the time you started migrating the data to the time you start using the Babelfish database.
+Reducing this downtime is complicated and beyond the scope of this documentation.

 ### Performance considerations

 SQL might exhibit performance differences on different platforms, so performance adjustments may be necessary during a migration.
-You should keep in mind that you have just left the universe of Microsoft SQL Server and entered the world of PostgreSQL.
+You should keep in mind that you have transitioned from one database management system to a different one.
-Performance won't necessarily be identical.
+Performance won't necessarily be the same.

 Adjusting database parameters properly does make a difference, but it might not be sufficient to fix each and every performance problem.
 In other words, expect